10 Facts About The Britannia Coin

 During the reign of Charles II, Britannia made a comeback on Britain’s coins and was portrayed as a symbol of protection, the ruler of the seas, after it was pointed out that Britannia had been shown on Roman coins seated amongst the waves.
 Britannia has since appeared on coins issued under every British monarch since the seventeenth century, her image altering subtly over time, yet always undeniably a great British symbol of unity, liberty and strength.

-6. The design of the coin has changed, on occasion, throughout the years
+6. The design of the Britannia coin has changed, on occasion, throughout the years

 The iconic reverse design is by sculptor Philip Nathan, and was first created for the coin’s 1987 launch, portraying the heroic figure of Britannia in long flowing robes standing upon the rocks.
 In her right hand Britannia holds her trident, while her left hand holds an olive branch and rests upon a shield, representing peace and protection.
 However, there have been a few variations over the years, including two standing poses, a seated pose, Britannia riding a chariot, a helmeted Britannia, and Britannia with the Union Jack flag.

-7. The 2021 Britannia featured exciting new changes!
+7. The Britannia coin has featured exciting new changes since 2021

 8. The Britannia is exempt from Capital Gains Tax

 9. Fractional sizes are available

 Gold Britannia coins are available as a 1oz coin; however, they are also issued in smaller fractional sizes of one-half, one-quarter, and one-tenth of a troy ounce with face values of £50, £25, and £10.

 10. The Britannia is recognised worldwide